 Stellar at 1-Altitude

 Another swanky waterhole to make you feel like you’re soaring high in life (it’ll literally do that too being 62 stories high), Stellar is the joint where you can make it rain – we’re speaking figuratively, of course.
 Resting one floor above Altimate – a party pad that most seasoned ravers would be familiar with – Stellar cranks up the class with menus curated by Executive Chef, Christopher Millar.
-Its Constellations Gastronomic menu reaches skyward towards the stars – with toro truffle miso, Japanese Hida wagyu beef, Victorian lamb saddle, Valrhona chocolate praline fire ball as its star attractions (pun intended).
-For an eight-course selection at $160++, Stellar is one of most affordable options on our list.
+Its Constellations Gastronomic menu ($130++, add $98++ for wine pairing) reaches skyward towards the stars – seared Hokkaido scallop with Belon oyster, morcilla, and pancetta purée; seasonal organic white asparagus soup; and Valrhona chocolate praline fire ball as its star attractions (pun intended).
+For an eight-course selection at $190++, Stellar is one of most affordable options on our list.

 Stellar at 1-Altitude; 1 Raffles Place; Lvl 62 1-Altitude; Singapore 048616; 6438 0410; Open for lunch 12pm-2pm (Monday-Friday only), dinner 6.30pm-10pm (Monday-Friday), 6pm-10pm (Saturday), 6pm-9pm (Sunday)